miklevin/MikeLev.in/_posts/2023-05-03-long-tail-seo-is-dead-e-e-a-t-a-walrus.md

 travel in the space of my own mind (reading & writing).
 It's just so much less drama and rigmarole.

-I will not an cryptobro nor an instapeep.
+I will not be a cryptobro nor an instapeep.
 Rather, I'll continue to be the alternative-path oddball.
 The path less travelled, and all that.
 I've gone years and decades removing myself from mainstream media influence once I detected its mind-rotting intent.
 Stuff like the CNN coverage of the 2nd Gulf